meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 **Sources**
 - can also be synthesized by the gut bacteria to some extent.
 ## Water-Soluble Vitamins
+Absorbed primarily in the small intestine.
+Transported to the liver via portal vein & distributed to body tissues.
 ### Vitamin C
 ### Vitamin B Complex
 ### Choline